 Code is extremely powerful.
-Well written code can replicate the same task over and over, in an instant, with 100% reliability.
+Well-written code can replicate the same task over and over, in an instant, with 100% reliability.
 I started programming about 7 years ago and have never looked back.
 Personally, I enjoy the satisfaction of writing elegant and effective code that solves a particular problem or automates a mundane task.
 I still get a little hit of dopamine whenever I click “Run” and the code I’ve just written works as planned.

 The great thing is I’m not alone.
 I hear it frequently, structural engineers who love combining their technical engineering knowledge with their passion for programming.
 I believe it combines efficiency and problem solving, which I believe is at the core of being an engineer is about.

-With the upcoming release of the SkyCiv API I’m going to discuss programming in the Structural Engineering profession: why is it important? why should we learn programming and where you can start.
+With the upcoming release of the SkyCiv API I’m going to discuss programming in the Structural Engineering profession: why is it important? why should we learn programming and where can start.

 Engineers are natural programmers.